alexpolt/alexpolt.github.io/src/macros-checking.md

-##Using macro kung fu to easier check function return values
+##Using Macro Kung Fu to Easier Check Function Return Values

   Below is a chopped piece of code from Directx SDK sources.